MakeSchool-Tutorials/Make-Chat-Tutorial/P02-Put-Your-Socks-On/content.md

 ---
 title: "Connection Inspection"
-slug: Put-your-socks-on
+slug: put-your-socks-on
 ---

 Let's just jump right in and get Socket.io working.

 # Set up the Connection

-Let's import socket.io in our app.js
+Let's import socket.io in our `app.js`, and then open a connection and log that the connection opened.

 ```js
 //app.js